Symbol1/BlueWaters-RM64/challenge.md

 This is usually considered statistically significant.

-The sub-job data is available on my [Google Drive].
+The sub-jobs data are available on my [Google Drive].
 See [process overview](process.md) for detailed organization of sub-jobs.

 ### Remark